In this article, we will learn how to install Kali Linux on Android smartphones without rooting the device.

 ||Kill all KeX sessions|

-So we have successfully installed Kali Linux on non-rooted Android Smartphone.
+So we have successfully installed Kali Linux on non-rooted Android Smartphones.